Parents & FAFSA

 The FSA ID serves as your identifier to let you access your personal information in various U.S. Department of Education systems.
-It is similar the Personal Identification Number that you get from your bank that enables you to access your account.
+It is similar to the Personal Identification Number that you get from your bank that enables you to access your account.
 Because your FSA ID serves as your electronic signature, you should not share it with anyone.

 When you use your FSA ID, you must type the FSA ID exactly as it appears.

 Where can I use my FSA ID?

 You can use your FSA ID at these U.S. Department of Education Web sites:

 •FAFSA on the Web: Access and complete your Renewal Free Application for Federal Student Aid (FAFSA).

 •You may also use your FSA ID to electronically sign your submitted FAFSA

 •Submitting corrections to your processed FAFSA.